SimoSultan/ca-classwork/assignments/t1a1/README.md

 ## Q7:

+"With great power, comes great responsibility."
+Uncle Ben.
+He was dead on the money.
+Because in the land of Software and IT, a lot of people have access to a lot of data, and have the skills enabling us to do a lot of damage with that data.
+Unfortunately, some people do use this power to cross that ethical line, however, a large amount, don't.
+Some typical ethical issues facing IT professionals are;
+- Access to a User’s Personal Information
+- Criminal Acts

+Discussing these topics a little more.
+1. **Personal Information**.
+For example, software companies can have access to information such as; medical, family, financial, personal attributes such as sexuality, religion, or beliefs.

+2. **Criminality**.
+These issues arise through events such as theft, fraud, trafficking and distribution of prohibited substances, terrorism

 ## Q8:
 <!-- Explain control flow, using an example from the Ruby programming language -->
 Control flow is a fundamental part of most programming languages.
 It is also fundamental to our human nature as well.
 Let me explain.
 Control flow can best be described in a programming language as an if/else block of code.
 For e.g.